How does personal property coverage work?

-Your personal property coverage typically amounts to half of your policy’s dwelling coverage limit.
-For instance, if your policy's dwelling limit is $200,000, then you'll have $100,000 in personal property coverage.
-However, you can sometimes choose a higher or lower limit to fit your needs.
+Your policy will typically include 50% of your dwelling coverage for personal property coverage.
+For example, if your policy's dwelling limit is $200,000, you'll have $100,000 in personal property insurance coverage.
+Your policy may offer an option to increase or decrease the limit to fit your needs.

 - Art and collectibles

 Keep in mind that insurers typically set limits on certain categories of personal property.
 These are called "sub-limits."
 For example, you might have $100,000 in total personal property coverage but may only be entitled to a smaller set amount for a specific item or category of items.

 Below are some examples of personal property that may have a sub-limit.
 Note that the sub-limits for these items may vary among insurance companies or even by state or products.